 While we try to provide 100% accuracy in our online tools, we cannot guarantee it – Please use this tool for a quick reference only

-At a temperature of Absolute Zero there is no motion and no heat.
-Absolute zero is where all atomic and molecular motion stops and is the lowest temperature possible.
+When the temperature reaches Absolute Zero, no object is found to be in motion and emits heat.
+Absolute zero means all atomic and molecular motion freezes and is at the least possible temperature.
 Absolute Zero occurs at 0 degrees Kelvin or -273.15 degrees Celsius or at -460 degrees Fahrenheit.
-All objects emit thermal energy or heat unless they have a temperature of absolute zero.
+All objects release thermal energy or heat till they are in a state at a temperature of absolute zero.

-If we want to understand what temperature means on the molecular level, we should remember that temperature is the average energy of the molecules that composes a substance.
-The atoms and molecules in a substance do not always travel at the same speed.
-This means that there is a range of energy (the energy of motion) among the molecules.
-In a gas, for example, the molecules are traveling in random directions at a variety of speeds – some are fast and some are slow.
+If we wish to comprehend the role of temperature on the molecular level, we must be aware of the fact that temperature is the average vivacity of the molecules that comprise of a substance.
+The atoms and molecules in a substance hardly remain in motion at an equal speed.
+This clearly indicates that there is a magnitude of energy (the energy of motion) among the molecules.
+In a gas, for instance, having molecules that remain in motion at a variety of speeds – some are quick to move and some still remain slow while in motion.
 Sometimes these molecules collide with each other.
-When this happens the higher speed molecule transfers some of its energy to the slower molecule causing the slower molecule to speed up and the faster molecule to slow down.
-If more energy is put into the system, the average speed of the molecules will increase and more thermal energy or heat will be produced.
-So, higher temperatures mean a substance has higher average molecular motion.
-We do not feel or detect a bunch of different temperatures for each molecule which has a different speed.
-What we measure as the temperature is always related to the average speed of the molecules in a system
+When this occurs, the molecule in motion at a great speed transfers some of its energy to the slower molecule, impelling the slower molecule to improve its speed and the faster molecule to slow down.
+The more energy is emitted to the system, the higher will be the speed of molecules carrying average, resulting in the emission of more thermal energy or heat.
+As a result, the rise in temperatures means a substance is featured with higher average molecular motion.
+We do not assume or observe a group of varied temperatures for each molecule which has a different speed.
+What we gauge as the temperature is usually associated with the average speed of the molecules in a system.

-Click here To view a java applet which shows how molecules move at different temperatures.
+Click here To know more, peruse a java applet which describes how molecules move at different temperatures.